- No elements found. Consider changing the search query.

 Not necessarily.
 Workers’ wages are a very small percentage, often no more than 2-4% of the price of a piece of clothing.
 Fabric costs, advertising, transport, store rent, etc. are also part of the cost of a garment.
 Brand pricing policies need to support decent working conditions, however more expensive clothing is not necessarily made under better conditions.
 For more on the relationship between pricing and labour costs, please see our report Climbing the Ladder.

 Fair Wear does not certify products as ‘100% fair’, so we apply strict conditions to the use of our logo on products.
-Starting from 2013, only members with 90% of their suppliers under monitoring may use the logo.
-On our brands page you can see which brands are a member of Fair Wear.
+Starting from 2013, only member brands that fall into the ‘Leader’ and ‘Good’ category may use the logo.
+On our brands page you can see which brands are members of Fair Wear.

 The global apparel industry provides jobs and incomes to millions of people in factories around the world.
 If brands were to stop sourcing from these countries, the impact on workers would be severe.